vcmerritt/nginx/README.md

 #Change the second and third occurences of mydomain.com to your unique domain name.
 sed -i 's/next.mydomain.com<\/host>/next.mydomain.com<\/host>\n            <host desc="Regex pattern of hostname to allow or deny\." allow="true">nextcloud01\.mydomain\.com<\/host>/g' /etc/loolwsd/loolwsd.xml sed -i 's/next.mydomain.com<\/host>/next.mydomain.com<\/host>/g' /etc/loolwsd/loolwsd.xml

+VALID WOPI URLS added for Collabora by commands above include: next.mydomain.com nextcloud01.mydomain.com

+Note:  You will need to make sure the Collabora path is set to one of these two entries for online document editing to work.
 ```

 ## Add Collabora Online Server and Set Path to a valid WOPI URL from above